palewire/californiacivicdata.org/_posts/2016-09-15-website-launch.markdown

     <figcaption style="text-align:right;">Connecting the CAL-ACCESS tables to the filing forms has helped up map origin story of the data.</figcaption>
 </figure>

-## API-like access at calaccess.download
+## Fourth, establishing a simple API

 Obviously, we think the design of our new bulk downloads site is prrrreeeetty hot (I mean, have you SEEN our new logo?!).
 But some nerds just wanna shell.

 We get it, and that's why we've made all our downloads available at stable and concise URLs so that you can download and unzip the latest full zip: